 Why work with a Certified Real Estate Divorce Specialist (CREDS)?

-Choosing the right divorce team for YOU and your situation, is the most important decision you can make to ensure your success.
+Choosing the right divorce team for YOU and your situation, is the most important decision you can make to ensure your real estate success.
 One part of your divorce team that you may not initially consider is a Real Estate Divorce Specialist.
 Working with a Realtor with real life experience, Washington State knowledge of the divorce process, and someone both spouses can trust, is extremely important.

 When selling a home and going through a divorce, you will want to work with a trusted real estate broker who possesses exceptional communication skills and truly listens to the goals of each spouse.

 Amy Alpeza, Certified Real Estate Divorce Specialist is just that person.
 Amy’s clients continuously share that she has a gift of listening and supporting each party’s wants and needs while maneuvering this often-tricky and stressful chapter.
+Amy is not only a CREDS Broker, but has gone through a divorce herself and has experienced the painful struggle of decoupling lives, finances and more.
+She uniquely understands what you may be going through and how best to navigate this challenging time quickly and efficiently, to allow you to move on with your life.

 When it comes to selling your home during a divorce, Amy’s number one priority is to sell the home for the highest price and as quickly as possible, with the least amount of stress.
 The equity in your home will provide a launching pad for the next chapter in your lives and shouldn’t be left up to just anyone.